djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 way to vastly increase the running speed of the program is to be more conservative about running this function.
 Could we run it on every other tree per iteration and interleave them?
-Do we just run it for the first cycle the tree is on fire and then stop?
+Do we just run it for the first cycle the tree is on fire, and then stop?
 There are a number of options we could pursue.
 Now that we've found this function to be expensive, it is a prime target to use less.

-What is so useful about a tool like CacheGrind is that it allows us to find the bottlenecks in a program that have the most impact on performance.
+What is so useful about a tool like CallGrind is that it allows us to find the bottlenecks in a program that have the most impact on performance.
 It gives us a quantified view of the places in the code that occupy our CPU.
 That way we spend our time more effectively, rather than chasing performance in places that